Text

 managed

 Controls whether the entity automatically handles incoming value change requests.
-Defaults to true
+Defaults to true.

 🌐 Events